tarwn/lessthandot-hugo/blogs/content/posts/2011-05-03-compressing-data-with-uniqueidentifier-columns.md

 **Double Check Before Enabling**

-As stated before, each table’s results will be unique when the estimation is complete.
+As stated before, each table's results will be unique when the estimation is complete.
 The data types in them will cause them to fail or succeed on being benefiting from compression.
-A combination of data types that benefit from compression and those that don’t will make or break the case.
+A combination of data types that benefit from compression and those that don't will make or break the case.

 A perfect example to leave you with is the Sales.SalesOrderDetail table in AdventureWorks.
 I searched AW to find a table with a combination of data types that probably would not be beneficial from enabling compression.
 SalesOrderDetail was such a case just on the fence.